Clinelly/CI_PP1_IDG/README.md

 ## Project Goals

+The ultimate goal of the project is to create a website for a small business and showcase their services; bringing them new customers and helping expand their business.

 ### User Goals
 - Being able to find a local tradesman.
 - Being able to see what services they provide.